-- Influenza activity is low locally and nationally, but there continues to be slight increases in most parts of the country. - Washoe County ILI remained below both the Nevada and Region 9 baselines. - ILI activity is highest in the 0-4-year age group. - The most frequently identified influenza virus type reported by public health laboratories locally and nationally continues to be influenza A(H1N1). - Influenza vaccination is recommended for ALL persons aged 6 months or older (as long as there are no contraindications).
+- Week 44 national data were unavailable at the time report was published. - Influenza activity is low locally and nationally but continues to slightly increase locally and in most parts of the country. - Washoe County ILI remained below both the Nevada and Region 9 baselines. - ILI activity is highest in the 0-4-year age group. - Influenza hospitalization rates were highest in the >65-year age group. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.